-In our paper, we extend to nonlinear circuits the powerful adjoint network concept, a standard sensitivity analysis approach in linear circuits.
+In our paper, we extend to the HB technique the powerful adjoint network concept.
 The concept involves solving a set of linear equations whose coefficient matrix is available in many existing HB programs.
 The solution of a single adjoint system is sufficient for the computation of sensitivities w.r.t. all parameters in both the linear and nonlinear subnetworks, in the bias circuit, driving sources and terminations.
 No parameter perturbation or iterative simulations are required.

 To make our theory highly suitable for microwave oriented CAD programs, we have also developed a hierarchical treatment of the adjoint system analysis.
-Preferred by leading experts, e.g., Jansen [17], and used in circuit simulators such as Super-Compact and Touchstone, the syntax-oriented hierarchical approach has proven very convenient and efficient in analyzing linear circuits.
+Preferred by leading experts, e.g., Jansen [20], and used in circuit simulators such as Super-Compact and Touchstone, the syntax-oriented hierarchical approach has proven very convenient and efficient in analyzing linear circuits.
 Our theory further extends such an approach to adjoint sensitivity analysis.